TL;DR

 For Your Business

-If employees are using OpenClaw, you probably don't know about it.
 The productivity benefits are real, but so are the risks.
-Start the conversation now about AI agent policies before you're reacting to a breach.
+Start the conversation now about AI agent policies before you are reacting to a breach.
+The line between "AI chatbot" and "digital employee" keeps blurring, and digital employees need proper onboarding, access controls, and oversight.

 Where This Leaves Us